-1. Cause for concern/ongoing monitoring
+1. Identification of need/ongoing monitoring

-Class teachers may identify a concern about the educational needs, and/or academic progress of a pupil.
+Class teachers may identify a need or impact on the academic progress of a pupil.
 Special Educational areas of concern will be identified along with the current interventions being used.
 New targets and strategies will be set and discussed with the Special Educational Needs Co-ordinator (SENCO), class teacher and parent/carers.
-Pupils maybe flagged as a cause for concern due to slow progress and low attainment through pupil progress meetings.
+Pupils maybe identified due to slow progress and low attainment through pupil progress meetings.
 These pupils may not be considered to have SEND but may require specific targets in order to make progress using varying interventions and strategies.
 They will be closely monitored and identified on the additional needs register at a 'monitoring' level.